 UAB works to improve immunotherapy in treating gynecologic cancers

 Immunotherapy is a common type of treatment that uses the patient’s own immune system to fight cancer and other diseases.
 Gynecologic cancers are treated in different ways, but immunotherapy is becoming more common in treating cervical cancer, uterine (endometrial) cancer, and other cancers that start in women’s reproductive organs.
-At the O’Neal Comprehensive Cancer Center at UAB, physicians and researchers are improving the use of certain immunotherapies, and many patients are seeing better treatment results.
+At the UAB O’Neal Comprehensive Cancer Center, physicians and researchers are improving the use of certain immunotherapies, and many patients are seeing better treatment results.

 The different kinds of immunotherapies work in different ways.
 Some help the immune system locate the cancer cells to better attack them, while others strengthen the immune system or find ways to get around the defenses that cancer cells have.